 tells Yioop to use the crawl mix "name" when computing the results of the query.
 The section on mixing crawl indexes has more details about crawl mixes.
-If the name of the original mix had spaces, for example, cool mix then to use the mix you would need to replace the spaces with plusses, m:cool+mix.
+If the name of the original mix had plusses, m:cool+mix.

 modified:Y, modified:Y-M, modified:Y-M-D